From this video you’ll learn that…

 Maybe one of the last questions about affiliate marketing is because you work for a big company.
 What if, let’s say, I’m a representative of a small company that is just starting to emerge on the market.
 What could you recommend?
 What do I do with my affiliate marketing strategies?
 How do I build it?

 Then at the same time, be bold, be creative with the campaigns, and also with kind of the platforms you use, because again, there are so many businesses out there that are using affiliate marketing, there’s so many in available products out there, you kind of need to stand out from them.
-So, kind of find a way to have this, let’s say stand-alone, you know, a position that people will remember you as a similar brand, or the brand’s product.
+So, find a way to have this, let’s say stand-alone, you know, a position that people will remember you as a similar brand or the brand’s product.

 And another thing is, as we mentioned before, have good relationships with your partners you work with because this is key.
 In the end, it helps you also a lot with negotiations with them if you have a good relationship, and also be selective for those partners.
 So, don’t go for like the quantity but more for the quality.
 Because in the end, those partners can be spokespersons for the brand.
 And they must do this in the right way.